swcarpentry/shell-novice/_episodes/07-find.md

 > > Episode 3.)
 > >
 > > Option 3 is incorrect because it searches the contents of the files for lines which
-> > do not match 'unicorn', rather than searching the file names.
+> > do not match 'toad', rather than searching the file names.
 > {: .solution}
 {: .challenge}